Akhilesh29/Restaverse/README.md

 - The frontend can call `GET /data` at any time to read the most recent dataset produced by either manual or scheduled scrapes.

-> For production, consider moving to a dedicated scheduler (e.g., a cloud cron or separate worker) instead of in‑process APScheduler.

 ---

 ### 5. Deployment (Vercel / Netlify )